 - Figures large enough to be legible and decipherable

-- Information organized into several sections
+- Information is organized into several sections

 - Prose to be simple and story-like

-The NIH has even set page limit and word count for Fellowship (F-series), Individual Career (K-series), Training (T-series) and Research (R-series) awards to make things simpler and understandable.
+The NIH has even set page limit and word count for Fellowship (F-series), Individual Career (K-series), Training (T-series), and Research (R-series) awards to make things simpler and understandable.

 All in all, the application should not be an eye-sore.
-It should look neat, organized and aesthetic.
+It should look neat, organized, and aesthetic.
 Furthermore, it ought to have an outline, where information is presented in a logical train of thoughts.
 This will make it easier for the reviewer to navigate through the application, find the key information and absorb the crux of the proposal.

 2. Uncertainty, Vagueness & Dullness – Your Application Being Too Bland & Insipid & Lacking Clarity